 Anokon 1 was originally intended to be called Minicon 14, in the tradition of calling all Minn-stf cons "Minicon", even when there was more than one in a year (see Minicons 5 and 9).
 According to Richard Tatge, the fallcon committee decided they wanted a different name from the springcon.
 As a result, Minicon 15 followed directly after Minicon 13, setting off 6 years of numerical silliness.

 Rusty Hevelin and Bob Tucker were GoHs.
-(The program book doesn't make this very clear, but Greg Ketter, vice chair, says so.)
+(The program book doesn't make this very clear, but Greg Ketter, vice chair, says so.
+Also it appears in a mailing sent out to the RUNE list.)

 The unattributed text of the Anokon 1 program book by the Minnesota Science Fiction Society is licensed under Creative Commons Attribution-Noncommercial-Share Alike 3.0 United States.